Remember Me (video game): Reception

-Remember Me received "mixed or average" reviews, according to Metacritic.
-In 2017, The Daily Telegraph named Remember Me one of the best cyberpunk video games.
+Remember Me received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 The world design, soundtrack and plot were praised, while aspects of the story, design choices and combat were criticised.

 Edge staff lauded Nilin as "a powerhouse of a protagonist" for possessing a blend of character traits that made her instantly likeable, and the story of reclaiming her lost memories was praised as well.
 The puzzles were said to be fresh and thought provoking.
 Eurogamer's Tom Bramwell appreciated Dontnod's work on the "refreshing" combat system.
 He felt the Memory Remix sequences were absorbing and said the portrayal of technology being abused was handled well.
 According to Ben Reeves of Game Informer, Remember Me's Memory Remixes constituted the highlight of the game, and the soundtrack was also subject to enjoyment.
 Kevin VanOrd at GameSpot was satisfied with the main character, calling her "a great heroine who is both powerful and vulnerable".
 The premise and general setting were commended, with the musical soundtrack appraised as "superb".
 Ryan Taljonick at GamesRadar wrote favourably of the city setting and noted that it was rich in detail.
 Taljonick agreed that the Memory Remix held the most excitement of all the features in the game.
 Justin Speer of GameTrailers thought Remember Me presented its concept with "fascinating" and "ridiculous" elements, while the manipulation of minds with the Memory Remix was described as rewarding.
 IGN's Daniel Krupa admired the ambition of the game.
 Neo-Paris was considered vibrant and distinctive, and as with the rest of reviewers, he praised the ability to remix memories.
 Ludwig Kietzmann at Joystiq approved of Nilin's power to manipulate memories, wishing that there were more opportunities to use it.
 Staff writing for OPM (UK) opined that the futuristic setting was "astonishing" and "visually arresting".
 Arthur Gies of Polygon endorsed the game world, story and protagonist as its most positive aspects.
 He argued that the combo modification system set apart an otherwise predictable combat system.
 Gies felt the soundtrack deserved recognition for its well-written and unique style, which he thought complemented the central theme.